 About the Catalogs

 The Catalogs used in these tests were derived from a catalog of galaxies in the Hubble UDF (the UVUDF catalog of Rafelski, 2015).
 The original catalog has approximately 830 sources/arcmin2 and is distributed evenly over an area slightly smaller than the 3.4” × 3.6” MSA footprint.
 It is considered to be moderately dense.
-Subsets of the full catalog were randomly chosen to create additional catalogs with densities of 800, 400, 200, 100, 50, 25, 12.5, and 3.125 sources/arcmin2.
-The Aperture PA used in MPT was 45o in all cases, to approximately match the footprint of the catalog.
+Subsets of the full Catalog were randomly chosen to create additional Catalogs with densities of 800, 400, 200, 100, 50, 25, 12.5, and 3.125 sources/arcmin2.
+The Aperture PA used in MPT was 45° in all cases, to approximately match the footprint of the Catalog.

 Source Centering Constraint

-The Source Centering Constraint sets the bounds of the area inside a mircoshutter where sources can be observed.
-There are five choices: Unconstrained, Entire Open Shutter, Midpoint, Constrained, and Tightly Constrained.
+The Source Centering Constraint sets the bounds of the area inside a micro-shutter where sources can be observed.
+There are 5 choices: Unconstrained, Entire Open Shutter, Midpoint, Constrained, and Tightly Constrained.
 Constraining the target centering results in higher throughput, but, except for dense Catalogs and Candidate Sets, the number of planned, or observed, sources will be lower.

 As shown in Figures 1 and 2, the effect of the Source Centering Constraint on the number of sources varies.
 The effect is greatest at lower Catalog density (below ~200 sources/arcmin2 for M or H gratings and below ~600 sources/arcmin2 for the prism).
 At higher Catalog density, there is an excess of potential sources, so the number of sources is instead limited by the available area of the MSA.
 As the number of target sets (defined below) increases, and the number of available Catalog sources decreases, the choice of Source Centering Constraint has a greater effect.